KLM Axiva Finvest Launches First Digital Campaign with Brand Ambassador Nayanthara - www.lokmattimes.com

 KLM Axiva Finvest Launches First Digital Campaign with Brand Ambassador Nayanthara

-New Delhi [India] August 29: KLM Axiva Finvest has launched its latest promotional campaign, featuring actress Nayanthara as the ...
+PNN New Delhi [India], August 30: KLM Axiva Finvest has launched its latest promotional campaign, featuring actress Nayanthara as ...

-New Delhi [India] August 29: KLM Axiva Finvest has launched its latest promotional campaign, featuring actress Nayanthara as the brand ambassador.
+New Delhi [India], August 30: KLM Axiva Finvest has launched its latest promotional campaign, featuring actress Nayanthara as the brand ambassador.
 The campaign focuses on enhancing the company's digital presence, with the KLM Gold Loan app at its core, offering round-the-clock access to financial services.

 Nayanthara and CEO Manoj Ravi launch KLM Axiva Finvest's digital campaign, featuring the KLM Gold Loan app.